Parallel-NetCDF/PnetCDF-Python/docs/source/api/file_api.rst

     inq_header_size, inq_put_size, inq_header_extent, inq_nreqs
    :exclude-members: dimensions, variables, file_format, indep_mode, path

-Read-only Python Attributes of File Class
- The following class members are read-only and should not be modified by the user.
+Read-only python fields of class :class:`pnetcdf.File` The following class fields are read-only and should not be modified by the user.

    .. attribute:: dimensions